zhou-ran/sashimiplot/README.md

 ## subcommand

 ### gene

 add single gene model into your sashimiplot.

 ```
 Usage: sashimiplot gene [OPTIONS]

+  Normal mode to generate sashimi plot

 Options:
   --gtf TEXT        The gtf file.
   --gene TEXT       The ensembl gene id only for now.
   --bam TEXT        Bam config file.
-There were two columns, label and file path
+There were two columns, label and file
+                    path
-  --pa INTEGER    The pA site.
+  --pa INTEGER      The pA site. default: None
   --fileout TEXT    The output name.
+  --offset INTEGER  Add an offset number to broaden the interval. default: 0
+  --sj INTEGER      The min splice jucntion count to show. default: 1
+  --focus TEXT      Highlight the given region. start-end
   --help            Show this message and exit.

 ```

 ### junc

 just for plot the sashimiplot

 ```
 Usage: sashimiplot junc [OPTIONS]